-- (c) Delegation of Authority.
-To the extent permitted by Applicable Laws, the Committee may delegate to one or more Officers of the Company the power to grant Awards pursuant to the Plan to Employees of the Company or any Subsidiary who are not Directors or Officers of the Company or such Subsidiary. - (d) Indemnification.
-In addition to such other rights of indemnification as they may have as members of the Board or as Officers or Employees, members of the Committee shall be defended and indemnified by the Company to the extent permitted by law against all reasonable expenses, including attorneys' fees, actually and necessarily incurred in connection with the defense of any claim, investigation, action, suit or proceeding, or in connection with any appeal therein, to which they or any of them may be a party by reason of any action taken or failure to act under or in connection with the Plan, or any Award granted hereunder, and against all amounts paid by them in settlement thereof (provided such settlement is approved by the Company) or paid by them in satisfaction of a judgment in any such claim, investigation, action, suit or proceeding, except in relation to matters as to which it shall be adjudged in such claim, investigation, action, suit or proceeding, except in relation to matters as to which it shall be adjudged in such claim, investigation, action, suit or proceeding, such person shall offer to the Company, in writing, the opportunity at the Company's expense to defend the same. - 5.
-Eligibility.
+(c) Delegation of Authority.
+To the extent permitted by Applicable Laws, the Committee may delegate to one or more Officers of the Company the power to grant Awards pursuant to the Plan to Employees of the Company or any Subsidiary who are not Directors or Officers of the Company or such Subsidiary.

+(d) Indemnification.
+In addition to such other rights of indemnification as they may have as members of the Board or as Officers or Employees, members of the Committee shall be defended and indemnified by the Company to the extent permitted by law against all reasonable expenses, including attorneys' fees, actually and necessarily incurred in connection with the defense of any claim, investigation, action, suit or proceeding, or in connection with any appeal therein, to which they or any of them may be a party by reason of any action taken or failure to act under or in connection with the Plan, or any Award granted hereunder, and against all amounts paid by them in settlement thereof (provided such settlement is approved by the Company) or paid by them in satisfaction of a judgment in any such claim, investigation, action, suit or proceeding, except in relation to matters as to which it shall be adjudged in such claim, investigation, action, suit or proceeding that such person is liable for gross negligence, fraud or willful misconduct; provided, however, that within thirty (30) days after the institution of such claim, investigation, action, suit or proceeding, such person shall offer to the Company, in writing, the opportunity at the Company's expense to defend the same.

+5. Eligibility.
 Non-Qualified Stock Options may be granted to Employees, Directors and Consultants as the Committee may determine from time to time.
 Incentive Stock Options may be granted only to Employees of the Company or a Subsidiary of the Company as the Committee may determine from time to time.